han41858/angular-ko/aio/content/guide/app-shell.md

 # 애플리케이션 기본 틀

 <!--
-App shell is a way to render a portion of your application via a route at build time.
+Application shell is a way to render a portion of your application using a route at build time.
 It can improve the user experience by quickly launching a static rendered page (a skeleton common to all pages) while the browser downloads the full client version and switches to it automatically after the code loads.

-This gives users a meaningful first paint of your application that appears quickly because the browser can simply render the HTML and CSS without the need to initialize any JavaScript.
+This gives users a meaningful first paint of your application that appears quickly because the browser can render the HTML and CSS without the need to initialize any JavaScript.

 Learn more in [The App Shell Model](https://developers.google.com/web/fundamentals/architecture/app-shell).
 -->